JimmyTheJ/web-server/readme.md

 	`dotnet run --urls https://localhost:7757`

+3. Initialize database:

+	- If running in dev mode and your plan is to use database migrations run the following commands in `./src/Server/VueServer` folder.
+These migrations will be places in the `./Migrations` folder from this relative path.

+		1. dotnet ef migrations add InitialCreate --context [Insert Context Type here.
+See below]

+		2. dotnet ef database update --context [Insert Context Type here.
+See below]

+	- If running in production and you just want to setup the database once:

+		1. ...
+Coming soon!

-3. To build everything on windows 10 x64 and publish the app run `powershell .\build.ps1`.
+4. To build everything on windows 10 x64 and publish the app run `powershell .\build.ps1`.
 This will place the output in the `.\build` folder.

 #### Required Software: